gillianroberts1/SGAR/README.md

 * Link ingredients to an online grocery app
 * Update favourites, with rating system after cooking.

+#### TO PLAY APP

+1. The full app has been deployed and can be viewed here https://sgar.vercel.app/

-### SET UP
+### SET UP TO RUN LOCALLY

 1. Clone repo from git hub
-2. Open up 3 terminals, client & server   and SGAR
+2. Open up 2 terminals, client & server
 3. Client > npm install   (to install node modules)
-4. Server > npm run seeds (to install data from mongoDB)
+4. Server > npm install   (to install node modules)
+5. Server > this has been separately deployed to fly.io, no need to run
-5. SGAR > npm start  ( to start app running on localhost:3000)
+5. Client > npm start  ( to start app running on localhost:3000)

 #### LEARNINGS